microsoft/pyright/docs/configuration.md

 **executionEnvironments** [array of objects, optional]: Specifies a list of execution environments (see [below](configuration.md#execution-environment-options)).
 Execution environments are searched from start to finish by comparing the path of a source file with the root path specified in the execution environment.

-**typeCheckingMode** ["off", "basic", "strict"]: Specifies the default rule set to use.
+**typeCheckingMode** ["off", "basic", "standard", "strict"]: Specifies the default rule set to use.
 Some rules can be overridden using additional configuration flags documented below.
-The default value for this setting is "basic".
+The default value for this setting is "standard".
 If set to "off", all type-checking rules are disabled, but Python syntax and semantic errors are still reported.

 **useLibraryCodeForTypes** [boolean]: Determines whether pyright reads, parses and analyzes library code to extract type information in the absence of type stub files.
 Type information will typically be incomplete.
 We recommend using type stubs where possible.
 The default value for this option is true.